-At Balcombe CE Primary School we want our pupils to be "Ready, Respectful and Safe".
-We believe that in order to facilitate teaching and learning, acceptable behaviour must be demonstrated in all aspects of school life.
+Balcombe CE Primary School believes that, in order to facilitate teaching and learning, acceptable behaviour must be demonstrated in all aspects of school life.
 The school is committed to providing an approach consistent with the Christian values expressed in the school ethos, including principles of forgiveness, reconciliation and opportunities for a fresh start.
 We do this by